 EXPENSES DURING THE TRIP

-Before heading to Havana Dani and I withdrew 1,000€ in Madrid.
-Of those, we changed 600€ to CUC in the exchange house (CADECA) of Havana airport.
-A bad decision because this house of change has the worst rate in all of Cuba.
-We should have changed only about 100€ and the rest in the CADECA of the city, with a better rate.
+Before heading to Havana, Dani and I withdrew 1,000€ in Madrid.
+Of those, we exchanged 600€ to CUC in the exchange house (CADECA) at the Havana airport.
+This was a bad decision because this place has the worst rate in all of Cuba.
+We should have exchanged only about 100€ and the rest in the CADECA of the city, a at much better rate.

-At the end of the trip we withdrew about 200€ since we were running out of cash.
-As always we were traveling with our EVO smart account card, we were not charged any commission.
+By the end of the trip, we withdrew about 200€ since we were running out of cash.
+As always, we traveled with our EVO smart account card, and were not charged any commission.
 That was the total of expenses during the trip.
-Here I give you a breakdown of those expenses to give you an idea of the different prices.
-Remember that it depends a lot on your negotiation power and the time of the year in which you go.
+Here, I provide a breakdown of those expenses to give you an idea of the different prices.
+Remember that it depends a lot on your negotiation abilities and the time of the year that you visit.